yixingma/wellnesspathway/README.md

 Query Agent: Parses the request and delegates to Accommodation + Compliance Agents.
 Accommodation Agent: Searches vector store for matching listings.
 Compliance Agent: Validates accessibility features.
-DBRX: Summarizes and explains the top options conversationally.
+Llama: Summarizes and explains the top options conversationally.
 User: “Which one has the best reviews for cleanliness?”
 Feedback Agent: Retrieves and ranks based on sentiment analysis.